Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Experimental setups

-The learners are also evaluated on semi-synthetic datasets following the experiments of \citet{alaaConformalMetalearnersPredictive2023}.
-Three semi-synthetic datasets are used: IHDP~\citep{hillBayesianNonparametricModeling2011a}, NLSM~\citep{carvalhoAssessingTreatmentEffect2019}, and ACIC2016\citep{dorie_automated_2019} dataset.
+The learners are also evaluated on semi-synthetic datasets.
+Four semi-synthetic datasets/experiments are used: IHDP~\citep{hillBayesianNonparametricModeling2011a}, NLSM~\citep{carvalhoAssessingTreatmentEffect2019}, EDU~\citep{zhou_estimating_2021}, and the ACIC 2016\citep{dorie_automated_2019}.
 The simulations run 100 times with $\alpha=0.1$, 100 MC samples, and with split WCPS using the residual as a conformity measure.
-Since these datasets do not provide propensity scores, we perform logistic regression to estimate it.
-The results are found in Figure~\ref{fig:results_acic2016} and ~\ref{fig:results_90_ihdp_nlsm}.
+Since these datasets do not provide propensity scores, we perform logistic regression to estimate them.
+For the ACIC 2016 experiments, we run the simulations 10 times because it has 77 different settings.
+The results are found in Figure~\ref{fig:semi-synthetic-dist}, \ref{fig:edu-ihdp-dist}, \ref{fig:pit-values}, \ref{fig:results_acic2016}, and \ref{fig:results_90_ihdp_nlsm}.